 - The newer Peace Cruisers were removed from the cruiser category entirely and were now reclassified as gunboats PG-27 through PG-34 and PG-36.

-However, the Navy was not satisfied with this reclassification, and so there was a second reclassification on 8 August 1921.
-On this date, Gunboats PG-28 to PG-34 and PG-36 were again classified as cruisers, this time as light cruisers CL-16 to CL-23, which left only USS Marblehead (PG-27, formerly C-11), still classified as a Gunboat.
+The Navy was not satisfied with the 1920 reclassifications, and so there was a second reclassification attempt on 8 August 1921.
+On this date, "First Line Cruisers" were again classified as "Armored Cruisers" and "Gunboats" PG-28 to PG-34 and PG-36 were again classified as cruisers, this time as light cruisers CL-16 to CL-23.
+This change left only USS Marblehead (PG-27, formerly C-11), still classified as a Gunboat.
 Also on this date, USS Olympia (CA-15) was reclassified as a light cruiser (CL-15) and it was intended for the old cruiser USS Chicago (CA-14) to be reclassified as a light cruiser (CL-14).
 Thus, these ships changed classification, but retained their previous hull numbers.
 Chicago was not actually redesignated and instead she was decommissioned in 1923 and became the uncommissioned barracks ship IX-5 at Pearl Harbor.

 This classification system was used throughout the 1920s with the new 10,000 ton "Treaty" cruisers built during that time being commissioned into the CL hull number series, starting with USS Pensacola (CL-24).
-Then, as a result of the provisions of the London Conference of 1930, cruisers were split into two categories, heavy and light.
-The main differentiator was the size of the guns carried, with those cruisers having guns of 8" (20.3 cm) now being designated as "Heavy Cruisers" and those cruisers with smaller gun calibers being designated as "Light Cruisers."
+Then, as a result of the provisions of the London Conference of 1930, cruisers were split into two categories.
+The main differentiator was the size of the guns carried, with the Treaty Cruisers with 8" (20.3 cm) guns now being designated as "Heavy Cruisers" and those cruisers with smaller gun calibers being designated as "Light Cruisers."
 On 1 July 1931, this new classification was officially adopted by the USN and the meaning of the "CA" designation was changed from "Armored Cruiser" to "Heavy Cruiser."
 As a result of this reclassification, the "Treaty" cruisers USS Pensacola CL-24 through USS Portland CL-33 were redesignated as CA-24 through CA-33.
 Thus, these ships retained their previous Light Cruiser hull series numbers, even though the last Armored Cruiser, USS Charleston, was CA-19.
+As a result of these changes, the designations CA-20 through CA-23 were never used.
 From this time forward, all heavy and light cruisers built or planned between 1931 and 1949 used a single series of hull numbers, with the hull numbers interleaved between classes.
 This interleaving created somewhat of a jumble in the sequence of hull numbers in the latter part of World War II, when the light cruisers of the Juneau (ii), Cleveland, Fargo and Worcester classes and the heavy cruisers of the Baltimore, Oregon City and Des Moines classes were all being built simultaneously.
 The nuclear powered missile cruiser USS Long Beach, originally designated as CLGN-160, was the last ship to be numbered under this system, although she did not commission with this hull number, as noted below.

 The Lexington class were the only battlecruisers ever laid down by the USN and were assigned hull series numbers CC-1 to CC-6.
 When construction was suspended following the Washington Naval Limitation Treaty of 1922, the first two of these ships were then completed as aircraft carriers USS Lexington CV-2 and USS Saratoga CV-3.
 The Alaska class of the 1940s were designated as Large Cruisers and assigned hull series numbers CB-1 to CB-6.
 The USN did not considered these ships to be battlecruisers.